operator-framework/operator-sdk/doc/sdk-cli-reference.md

 ### Use

 The operator-sdk build command compiles the code and builds the executables.
 After build completes, the image is built locally in docker.
-Then it needs to be pushed to remote registry.
+Then it needs to be pushed to a remote registry.

-If `--enable-tests` is set, the buld command will also build the testing binary and add it to the docker image.
+If `--enable-tests` is set, the build command will also build the testing binary and add it to the docker image.

 ### Example: